magnars/roll20-scripts/README.md

     Mystic Arcanum: Eyebite [l]

-But I would also like to support it out of the box somehow.
+I would also like to support it out of the box somehow, but I'm not sure about the best way to do it.